|Rare Book & Manuscript Library|

 Restrictions on Access

 This collection is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library Reading Room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library Reading Room.
 Please consult the Rare Book and Manuscript Library for further information.

 This collection has no restrictions.